Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 Suppose you wet sand your paint; remember to clean it with soap and water.
 Next, take your clear coat and spray.

-If the chemicals fail to evaporate, they can bring about bubbles in the paint.
+If the chemicals fail to evaporate, they can create bubbles in the paint.
 For this reason, the painting and sanding you did will be pointless.

 Do You Wet Sand a Car After Painting?

-Before wet sanding your car, ensure that you acquire a spray bottle that distributes a misty spray pattern.
-Such bottles give you the flexibility to sand with one hand exactly when saturating your work surface.
+Before wet sanding, your car, ensure that you acquire a spray bottle that distributes a misty spray pattern.

 In addition, you will similarly need good sandpapers rated for the job at hand.

 Suppose you own a garage with a proper drainage system; you can conduct your sanding projects inside.
-With all the basic supplies at hand, feel free to send your projects.
+With all the basic supplies, feel free to send your projects.